-Recent governments have made many pension reforms, trying to find ways to incentivise pension saving as people live longer and fewer employers offer the gold-plated defined benefit pensions of the past.
+The Government has made many pension reforms, trying to find ways to incentivise pension saving as people live longer and fewer employers offer defined benefit pensions.

 Here are some of the major pension reforms that have been passed in the last five years.

 Recent pension reforms